 If, for example, your 9-year-old greyhound would rather lounge on your lap instead of running through forests, swimming at the pool, or riding in the car with his head out the window, your money is probably better spent elsewhere.

-But, a lot of dogs will absolutely benefit from a good pair of goggles.
+But, a lot of dogs will absolutely benefit from a good pair of goggles or protective eyewear.
 Especially those described below: